mavlink/MAVSDK-docs/en/guide/taking_off_landing.md

 The best way to land the vehicle at the current location is to use the [land()](../api_reference/classdronecode__sdk_1_1_action.md#classdronecode__sdk_1_1_action_1a08367528cdf25404b7db6db457e3c6f9) or [land_async()](../api_reference/classdronecode__sdk_1_1_action.md#classdronecode__sdk_1_1_action_1a7f10240cde2ff237795e3688802d857b) methods.
 If the command is accepted the vehicle will change to the [Land mode](https://docs.px4.io/en/flight_modes/land.html) and land at the current point.

-> **Note** DroneCore does not at time of writing recommend other approaches for landing: land mission items are not supported and manually landing the vehicle using the offboard is not as safe.
+> **Note** The SDK does not at time of writing recommend other approaches for landing: land mission items are not supported and manually landing the vehicle using the offboard is not as safe.

 The code below shows how to use the land action.